Plasma Cell Neoplasia

 - Deposits of light chains as glomerular nodules, more often seen with kappa light chains.

-- Anemia with weakness and fatigue (very common presenting findings along with pallor)
+- Anemia with weakness and fatigue (very common presenting findings).

-With multivariate analysis, the independent prognostic factors are beta-2 microglobulin levels and plasma cell labeling index.
-MM is, however, an incurable disease.
-Despite therapy, patients die within 3 years.
+MM is usually an incurable disease.
+Despite therapy, most patients die within 3 years.
 Indications for therapy include an increasing M protein, anemia, hypercalcemia, renal problems, lytic bone lesions, or extramedullary disease.
 Patients may enter a protocol study or may be offered standard treatment of either melphalan plus prednisone or a combination of alkylating agents.
-Few patients are eligible for allogeneic bone marrow transplantation, and even these face an early mortality of up to 25%, graft versus host disease, and myeloma relapse.
-Another choice is autologous transplantation.
+High-dose therapy with autologous hematopoietic stem cell support is also used.
+Few patients are eligible for allogeneic bone marrow transplantation, and even these face a transplantation-related mortality of up to 40%.
+More recent drugs include thalidomide and its analogues (revlimid), bortezomib (velcade), and arsenic trioxide.

 These are the unifocal counterparts of MM.
 Because the volume of plasma cells is small, M-components are unusual.
 Some plasmacytomas occur in the marrow, where they commonly progress after years to MM.
 Others are extra-medullary.
 Especially in the upper respiratory tract, extra-medullary plasmacytomas have an excellent prognosis: after excision and local radiotherapy, most of them are cured.